Applications for Summer 2016-17 are now open

 The period of tenure is up to a maximum of 6 weeks during the summer vacation.

-Studentship holders will receive $300 per week.
+Studentship holders will receive a honorarium of $300 per week.
 A class ruling has been obtained in relation to the income tax status of the Studentships.
 Provided various conditions are met, our studentships are exempt from income tax.
 The class ruling is No. CR 2002/4 effective from 1 December 2001.

 Applications are judged on the applicant's academic record and value of the research project.